 of Greater Toledo, St. Vincent Mercy

-Medical Center, UT Office of Accessibility and Metro Health Center of Cleveland.
-They
+Medical Center, UT Student Disability Services and Metro Health Center of Cleveland.

 it wasn't for Dr. Hefzy, hundreds of people couldn't get into their own home, or race

 on a wheelchair track or field teams,

 get a drink of water, get into a pool at UT, ride an adapted bike in the park, or

 play in an adapted playground," wrote one